-Use this opportunity to throw in a few keywords.
-I've use “beginner bloggers” “blog tips” and “social media strategy” in my description.
+Use this opportunity to throw in a few Pinterest keywords.
+I've used “beginner bloggers” “blog tips” and “social media strategy” in my description.

 To be honest, this is probably the least important area to add keywords, but you should still take Pinterest up on every opportunity to use keywords.

-Your board titles are an important place to use keywords.
+Your board titles are an important place to use keywords on Pinterest.

 Pinterest needs to know what your board is about in order to be able to use pins from that board in searches and on the home feed.

 If you don't tell Pinterest that your pin is about a chocolate chip recipe, it won't show it to people searching for “good cookie recipes.”

 “You must show Pinterest that your pins are relevant to the terms users search for.
 Relevance refers to how closely your pin fits your audience’s interests, recent search history, and distinct searches.”Neil Patel

 Your Pinterest board titles are part of this.